Digital Transnational Repression

-Authoritarian governments increasingly use surveillance, malware attacks, online harassment and disinformation campaigns to threaten and silence dissent across borders.
+Authoritarian governments use surveillance, online harassment, disinformation and other digital threats to silence dissent across borders.
 Digital technologies have given repressive regimes new tools to monitor and respond to the activities of political exiles and diasporas with greater scope and speed.
-In my research on digital transnational repression, I investigate how authoritarian regimes disrupt the communications and constrain the activities of opponents and critics outside their state territory.
+In my research on digital transnational repression, I investigate how authoritarian power holders disrupt the communications and constrain the activities of opponents and critics outside their state territory.
 I also examine the impact of digital threats on the targeted communities of transnational activists, their strategies of resistance as well as the implications for freedom of expression, privacy and other human rights.

 Silencing Across Borders